bec-archer/SR80-Manuals/user-manual.md

 If the customer isn't in the system yet, tap **+ Add New Customer** to create one.
 The new customer form includes:

-- **Name** — if you type a business name (ending in Inc, LLC, Corp, etc.), the app will automatically move it to the Company field.
+- **Name** — if you type a multi-word business name ending in a suffix like Inc, LLC, Corp, Co., or Ltd (e.g. "Smith Co."), the app will automatically move it to the Company field when you tap into the next field.
+It won't trigger on bare "Co" without a period, so names like "Collins" or "Cooper" won't get swiped.
+Each word auto-capitalizes as you type.
 You can leave this blank if you have a company name instead — at least one of Name or Company is required.
 - **Company** — pre-filled if you already selected a company on the main form.
 Use the **Swap** button if the name/company got put in the wrong field.
 You can leave this blank if you have a customer name instead — at least one of Name or Company is required.
 - **Phone** (required, 10 digits) — formats automatically as you type.
 If the phone number is already on file for another customer, you'll be warned and can choose to use the existing customer instead
 - **Email** (optional)